 Most of the automatic car washes in our neck of the woods have a feature to powerwash your underbody.

 If you can’t find such a luxury, try running the vehicle back and forth over a lawn sprinkler to get up in there and wash the salt off.

-If you notice any dings, nicks, or dents, you should quickly touch them up with clear-coat nail polish or the factory paint touch up kits available at your dealership in color-match kits.
+If you notice any dings, nicks, or dents, you should quickly touch them up with clear-coat nail polish, or factory paint touch up kits.
+These should be available at your dealership in color-match kits.

-The corrosive nature of the rust will cause the car to eat itself from the inside out, and you won't notice the rust until it's already done damage.
+The corrosive nature of the rust will cause the car to eat itself from the inside out, and you won’t notice the rust until it’s already too late.